 Furthermore, boundary conditions and connectivity between elements must be considered and modelled effectively.
 The FE model below was constructed by reducing the girders to beam elements, modelling the deck and sidewalk with shell elements.
 Geometry was retained by connecting the elements with link elements which enforce relationships between degrees of freedom of the connected nodes.
-Boundary conditions are modelled as rotational and translational springs.
+Boundary conditions are modeled as rotational and translational springs.
 The bridge represented by the below FE model has foundations resting on rock.
 While the rock was not explicitly modeled, it was included with springs beneath the foundation with stiffness corresponding to the stiffness of the rock.
+While some modeling decisions are obvious, others will require assumptions that must later be assessed and validated with the results from field testing.

 Step 3 – Experimental Program Design and Execution

 Instrument the bridge to perform operational monitoring of critical temperatures, strains, rotations or tilts and displacements in addition to accelerations.
 For a typical bridge span, a sensor density corresponding to 12 to 24 sensors would be recommended.
-It is important to have redundancy and a variety of sensors with appropriate gage lengths (0.5 – 6 inches), sensitivity and accuracy.
-Sensors should include vibrating wire as well as resistive types.
+It is important to have redundancy and a variety of sensors with appropriate gage lengths, sensitivity and accuracy.
+Sensor selection and location should be driven by the responses required to meet the established objectives.

-The load test is performed by positioning a number of trucks to incrementally increasing load levels up to the target proof load level.
+The load test is performed by positioning a number of trucks to incrementally increase load levels up to the target proof load level.
 It is desirable to repeat operational monitoring following the load test.
-The load test will require extensive planning, rehearsals and execution by specialized engineers who will monitor bridge responses in real-time as trucks are positioned for increased increments of load.
-Writers recommend applying at least 2 to

-2.5 times the legal load during a proof load test in order to activate all of the critical response mechanisms of a bridge while assuring a reliable signal-to-noise ratio for all sensors.
+The load test will require extensive planning, rehearsals and execution by specialized engineers who will continuously monitor bridge responses in real-time as load is applied.
+Load levels in excess of 2 times the legal load during a proof load test may be required to activate all of the critical response mechanisms of a bridge while insuring a reliable signal-to-noise ratio for all sensors.
 This is quite different from the recommendations of the AASHTO Manual suggesting load levels of about 1.5 times the rating load.
 If a bridge exhibits any signs of distress such as cracking or yielding at less than 2.5 times the rating load, such a bridge should indeed be posted or decommissioned.
 It is desirable to include strain and tilt measurements of the substructures during such a test.
 Measurements by leveraging one or more core holes drilled from the top of the deck all the way to the bottom of the footings may provide a definitive documentation of the foundation and soil conditions and may help to infer any scour risk through the rigid body displacements and/or rotations.

 Step 4 – Data Analysis and Interpretation